-• Will any trees or vegetation be removed?
+Will any trees or vegetation be removed?
 If yes, please provide type and amounts.

-Low lying dense vegetation and trees will be cleared in accordance with the biological report
+Low lying dense vegetation and roughly 100 trees will be removed in accordance with the biological reports and tree mitigation plan.

 • How much grading is anticipated to occur and where?